kohlhofer/Crossings/chapters/chapter-02.md

 Behind him, the store settles into the afternoon quiet.
 Ada tends her ledger, sweeps her floor.
 The dog finds shade and sleeps.

 He reaches the path to his shack, the earth worn smooth by his feet.
-The eggs are gone, traded for what he needs.
+The three eggs are gone, traded for what he needs.
 The river waits, heavy with silt, its current moving toward distant waters.
 The fishing line hangs in the water, and the day stretches ahead.